Lowess/levelup/content/en/_index.md

 {{< columns >}}
 ## {{< icon "gdoc_bookmark" >}} Kubernetes

-Learn the fundamentals of Kubernetes while going from fundamentals concepts to setting up a whole lab locally on your machine.
-You will learn how the Kubernetes eco-system provides an all included solution for scaling and monitoring your applications.
+Learn the fundamentals of Kubernetes while going from basic concepts to setting up a whole lab locally on your machine.
+You will learn the Kubernetes eco-system provides an all included solution for scaling and monitoring your applications.
 {{< button relref="/kubernetes" class="info" size="large" >}}:point_right: Get started :rocket:{{< /button >}}

 <--->